HosnyYousef/project50/README.md

 - [ ] Movie Watchlist App
     - [ ] Users can log in to create personal movie watchlists, rate films, and write reviews.

+- So, they add their own films
+-